pi-apps-go/pi-apps/README.md

 Let's be honest: **Linux is harder to main than Windows.** Sometimes it's not user-friendly, and following an outdated tutorial may break your Raspberry Pi's operating system.
 There is no centralized software repository, except for the `apt` repositories which lack many desktop applications.
 Surely there is a better way! **There is.**
-Introducing Pi-Apps Go, a Go based app store with a well-maintained collection of app installation-scripts that you can run with **one click**.
+Introducing Pi-Apps Go, a Go based app store with a well-maintained collection of app installation-scripts that you can run with **one click** and **portable across supported distributions**.

 Original Pi-Apps serves **over 1,000,000 people** and hosts [over 200 apps](https://pi-apps.io/wiki/getting-started/apps-list/).